maximehiez/maxime365/src/content/blog/english/2025-01-31-teams-update-module-powershell-6-8-0.md

 ---

 ##### Conclusion
-Go and update your PowerShell for Teams module to benefit from the latest updates and possible configurations.
+Go update your Teams module for PowerShell to benefit from the latest updates and possible configurations.

 ---